tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 }
 ```

-### DO separate the first sentence of a doc comment into its own paragraph
+### DO separate the first sentence of a doc comment into its own paragraph {:#do-separate-the-first-sentence-of-a-doc-comment-into-its-own-paragraph}

 Add a blank line after the first sentence to split it out into its own
 paragraph.
 If more than a single sentence of explanation is useful, put the